MicrosoftDocs/SupportArticles-docs/Teams/meetings/resolve-teams-meeting-add-in-issues.md

    > [Run Tests: Teams Add-in Missing in Outlook](https://aka.ms/TeamsAdd-InDiag)

 2. In the **Username or Email** field under **Run diagnostic**, enter the email address of the user who is experiencing issues when they try to enable the Teams Outlook add-in.
 Then, select **Run Tests**.
-3. The tests will return the best next steps to resolve any tenant or policy configuration issues and validate that the user is correctly configured to enable the Teams Outlook add-in.
+3. The tests will suggest next steps to resolve any tenant or policy configuration issues and validate that the user is correctly configured to enable the Teams Outlook add-in.

 ## Use Microsoft Support and Recovery Assistant

 [!INCLUDE [Microsoft Support and Recovery Assistant note](../../includes/sara-note-new-teams.md)]

-If the policies are assigned correctly, but you're still unable to install the add-in, or if you're not an administrator, download and run Microsoft Support and Recovery Assistant by selecting the following button.
+If the policies are assigned correctly, but you still can't install the add-in, or if you're not an administrator, download and run the Microsoft Support and Recovery Assistant by selecting the following button.
 The Assistant is the recommended solution to perform automated troubleshooting steps and make the required fixes.

 > [!div class="nextstepaction"]
 > [Download the Assistant](https://aka.ms/SaRA-TeamsAddInScenario)